 Pork Belly Tajine with Ras el Hanout, dried apricots & Israeli couscous (£16).
 Ras el Hanout is a popular spice in North Africa often playing a part in many stews and of course tagines.
-Again taken from the main menu and something I saw another table enjoying it just had to be eaten to avoid food envy.
+Again, it’s taken from the main menu and something I saw another table enjoying, so we just had get it to avoid food envy.
 You’d expect the pork with that level of visual caramelisation to have a real depth of flavour which it didn’t.
 However, it was cooked beautifully and whilst eaten together with the couscous and dried fruits it just worked, everything complemented each other.

 Lamb Chop – parsnip cream, ‘festive’ freekeh, Middle Eastern Chimichurri.
 After cutting into the chop I realise why such a weapon of a knife is supplied as the flesh cooked to a rare pink was tougher than your usual juicy lamb chop.
-Tough in a good way from my palate’s POV as the flavour was intense the texture almost bouncy.
+Tough in a good way from my palate’s POV as the flavour was intense and the texture was all bounce.
 The other diners would disagree due to theirs being on the fattier side.

 The damage: Expect to pay £70-£85 per head with drinks